c0d3x-software/react-away/docs/view/review/injection.md

 ## Conflits with React 19

 Canary React 19 will is considering use the function second parameter for server component context.
-So, when if this decision goes to final version,  Reactful will realocate this information to serve field in Feeds.
+So, when if this decision goes to final version,  React Away will realocate this information to serve field in Feeds.

 ```ts
 interface Feeds {